gaia-platform/KomatsuSimulator/README.md

     echo 'source ~/dev/KomatsuSimulator/Ros/install/local_setup.bash' >> ~/.bashrc
     ```

-8. To avoid building the Unity simulator :
+8. To avoid building the Unity simulator:
    1. Download GaiaMineSimVx.x.x.x.zip from the latest release at https://github.com/gaia-platform/KomatsuSimulator/releases
    2. Unzip in a location of your choice
    3. Run GaiaMineSim to verify operation.